 While living in Philadelphia, Fortune decided to pay me a visit.
 I witnessed and experienced a city full of musicians and a variety of rhythms that I had never experienced before.
 Puri’s encouragement and support of getting a guitar was the necessary spark and approval that I needed..

-Since 2014, Daniel Moreno took me under his wings and built a strong foundation on my guitar skills, especially on sight-reading.
-He taught me how to embrace baroque and renaissance music on guitar and it was a bliss.
-Currently, Fortune gave me a push after we moved to the DC area; I met Magdalena Duhagon, a skillful guitar professor who has worked to perfect and correct my guitar skills and take me to the next level.
-Under her guidance, my passion for music and its history has substantially increased.
+It was in 2014 when Daniel Moreno took me under his wings while living in New York, He built a strong foundation on my guitar skills, especially on sight-reading.
+He taught me how to embrace baroque and renaissance music on guitar.
+In Silver Spring, I met Magdalena Duhagon, and took me to another level on my guitar skills.
+Under bith Daniel and Magdalena’s guidance, my passion for music and history has substantially increased.
 I started to read more about music, composers, different guitar styles and even attended music conferences.
-That was the moment when this Podcast came to life.
+That was the moment when Music in 2Flavors/Música en 2Sabores was born.